Communication Studies (COMM)

 54 hours lecture; 54 hours total

 In this course, students learn and apply foundational rhetorical theories and techniques of public speaking in a multicultural democratic society.
 Students discover, develop, and critically analyze ideas in public discourse through research, reasoning, organization, composition, delivery to a live audience and evaluation of various types of speeches, including informative and persuasive speeches.
+Formerly known as COMM 122.

 Transfers to both UC/CSU